Minnesota Wildflowers

 Detailed Information

 [photo of flowers] Flowers are in whorls around the leaf axils in groups of 2 to 12, often with a distinct space between whorls.
 Individual flowers are blue to purple, about ¼ inch long, tubular with a notched upper lip and 3-lobed lower lip.
-The green tubular base (calyx) surrounding the flower tube is distincly ribbed and hairy, with sharply pointed teeth.
+The calyx is green, tubular, distinctly ribbed and hairy, with sharply pointed teeth.

-[photo of leaves] Leaves are narrow, about ¾ inch long and not more than 1/8 inch wide, toothless, hairy to varying degrees, with a blunt point at the tip and no leaf stem.
-Like all members of the Mint family, attachment is opposite and the main stem is square.
-The main stem is covered in short hairs and the plant may branch near the base.
+[photo of leaves] Leaves are narrow, about ¾ inch long and not more than 1/8 inch wide, toothless, hairy to varying degrees, with a blunt point at the tip, no stalk, and may be crowded on the stem or widely spaced.
+Stems are square, covered in short hairs, and unbranched or branched near the base.

 Notes:

 Rough False Pennyroyal is a small plant with tiny flowers that can easily be overlooked.
-I have most often found it growing in prairie areas on the sandy mounds left by pocket gophers.
+I have often found it growing in open prairie areas on the sandy mounds left by pocket gophers.

 • Prairie Restorations - Bringing people together with the land